 - Have a healthy BMI (18 – 29)

 - Have an active email address and PayPal account.

 - Be responsible and have integrity

 We understand the business of egg donation better than anyone else.
 Before you come on board, we will have a one-on-one chat with you.
-This gives us the opportunity to explain Egg-zachely how it all works – the good, the bad and the not so ugly!
-We have supported over 2500 fabulous donors in 11 years who have signed up and donated through us.
+This gives us the opportunity to explain exactly how it all works – the good, the bad and the not so ugly!
+We have supported over 3000 fabulous donors over the years who have signed up and donated through us.
 We will answer all your questions honestly and support you all the way through the process.
 In a nutshell, we care.
 We call.
 We write.
 We call some more.